WDennington/ToDo/README.md

 ## Footer
 ### Future Improvements
 * As mentioned above, a future version would add user login functionality so only the creator of a rating can remove it to stop biased ratings forming.
+* Better testing, although the tests show 100% coverage this does not fully test the app
+* Add an average rating for each game

 ### Author